thejsway/thejsway/manuscript/chapter02.md

 ### Assign values to variables

 While a program is running, the value stored in a variable can change.
-To give new value to a variable, use the `=` operator called the **assignment operator**.
+To give a new value to a variable, use the `=` operator called the **assignment operator**.

 Check out the example below: